 Best cenotes in the Yucatan Mexico:

-Other beautiful cenotes in Yucatan Mexico are cenote Tak Be Ha, Cenote Yaxbacaltun, Cenote Chichuan, and Cenote Zaci near Valladolid, however, there are too many beautiful cenotes in the region to make a shortlist, in my opinion.
+Other beautiful cenotes in Yucatan Mexico are cenote Tak Be Ha, Cenote Yaxbacaltun, Cenote Chichuan, and Cenote Zaci near Valladolid, but there are too many beautiful cenotes in the region to make a shortlist.

 27. El Cuyo